 Allowing this is expected to help in coding efficiency.
 However, it would impose some burden for hardware implementations.
 Tests showing coding efficiency gain numbers and an analysis on hardware implementation complexity are needed for making a decision on this.
 Note that M0445 provides a software implementation that could be used as the basis and anchor for such coding efficiency comparison.

 Interested parties were requested to work offline to prepare the test conditions.
-Revisit after that is available.
 To be coordinated by M. Coban.
+To be discussed at a larger group.